BigPolarBear1/factorization/README.md

 Update: Ok.
 I will add some more stuff to the paper this evening and upload a debug2 PoC also.
 It's beautiful.
 Now that I understand everything.
 Holy shit.
 It's like seeing the arctic for the first time.

 These things also hold true mod p (like without combining primes to a larger modulus).
 I was afraid there would be some catch there.... so that means you can literally just build square relations..

+Ok...
+I'm going to make some food... and then I'm going to begin explaining how to build square relations in the integers, from the ground up.
+I am now 100% convinced that people must have known and that is also exactly why I am going to China.
+Because if this is how they treat people who make a major breakthrough in cryptology.. then screw them.